 Butternut Squash Soup Shots Appetizer

 Any cream or blended soup will do for this appetizer.
-Here’s the link to the buttnernut squash soup recipe http://www.twokooksinthekitchen.com/butternut-squash-soup/.
+Here’s the link to our Thai-Inspired Butternut Squash Soup.
 I serve it in little espresso cups or shot glasses on a small wooden cutting board or tray.
 Easy to pass around.
 Can be vegetarian.

 Beef Roll-ups Appetizer